 - 11.5.1 Where access control has been identified as an objective in strategic land use plans, Alberta shall consult with the forest operator to determine an access control strategy. - 11.5.2 In designated areas, Alberta may direct forest operators to restrict road access during specified periods, implemented in accordance with Alberta policy.
 Restricted access issues shall be dealt with differently depending on whether the road is new access or is existing access.
-All closures of existing access must be submitted to the minister or his authorized delegate for approval whereas new access shall have the terms defined in the approval of the disposition. - 11.5.3 To address agreed upon critical habitat (e.g., elk calving grounds) conditions of approval for LOC roads and AOP roads will address access control, signage, road closure and any public notification requirements. - 11.5.4 New access roads must be integrated with forest land use zone road networks where FLUZs exist. - 11.5.5 After hauling is complete, initial access points shall have physical barriers and signage to discourage use by on highway vehicles.
+All closures of existing access must be submitted to the minister or his authorized delegate for approval whereas new access shall have the terms defined in the approval of the disposition. - 11.5.3 To address agreed upon critical habitat (e.g., elk calving grounds) conditions of approval for AOP roads will address access control, signage, road closure and any public notification requirements. - 11.5.4 In a Public Land Use Zone (PLUZ) new access roads must be integrated with PLUZ road networks. - 11.5.5 After hauling is complete, initial access points shall have physical barriers and signage to discourage use by on highway vehicles.
 These would be put up by the company with monitoring as agreed to with Alberta.
 The signage is provided by Alberta.